Skip to content

 "Applicable Privacy Law" refers to the relevant versions of the EU's General Data Protection Regulation (2016/679) ("GDPR"), the Norwegian Act on the Processing of Personal Data of June 15, 2018 (the Personal Data Act), and any additional applicable legislation concerning the processing and protection of personal data.

-“Data” means the personal data processed under this Agreement.
+“Data” means the personal data processed by Dune on behalf of Customer under this DPA.

 “Data Processor” refers to Dune, when Dune processes personal data on behalf of the Customer in connection with the provision of the Services, as described in the Terms.